7 Dietary Sources Of Amino Acids And Their Benefits

 Proteins are large molecules responsible for almost every major function in the body.
-They build muscle, boost immunity, and even may help with weight management.
+They build muscle, boost immunity, play a role in the synthesis of hormones, and even may help with weight management.
 Proteins are made of several amino acids majorly categorized as non-essential and essential.
-While the non-essential amino acids can be synthesized in the body, the essential acids cannot be.
+While the non-essential amino acids can be synthesized in the body, the essential amino acids cannot be.
 Hence, it is important to consume foods high in these amino acids.

 In this article, you will learn about some of the best sources of essential amino acids, their benefits, and the potential side effects of taking them as supplements.
 Keep reading.